)'( Registration is now CLOSED for 2023. See you in the dust! )'(

 Burning Sky is a collective of skydivers who bring aerial art to the unique venue of Burning Man.
 We also offer the public an unforgettable opportunity to view Black Rock City from the air in order to share our timeless love of the heavens with the Burning Man community.
-Any sufficiently-experienced skydiver is welcome to participate.
+Any sufficiently experienced skydiver is welcome to join.